-You may already be familiar with the Canada Revenue Agency, aka “The Taxman”.
+You may already be familiar with the Canada Revenue Agency (CRA) aka “The Taxman”.
 The CRA is mandated to administer tax, benefits, and related programs, and ensure compliance on behalf of governments across Canada.
-The CRA collects tax money owed by Canada’s 38-Million citizens and residents, collects GST/HST from self-employed individuals and corporations and provides revenue to our government.
+The CRA collects tax money owed by Canada’s 38-Million citizens and residents, collects GST/HST from self-employed individuals and corporations and provides revenue to our various levels of government.

-Because a Consumer Proposal is a “new” contract drawn up between the debtor and any institutions who are owed money (the creditors) it is open to negotiation during the settlement process.
-There can be many different types of settlement offers put forward to unsecured creditors in a proposal.
-But unlike most creditors, the CRA has a requirement that specific terms and rules be included in the Consumer Proposal to satisfy them.
-Otherwise, they might refuse to accept the terms of the Consumer Proposal.
+Because a Consumer Proposal is a “new” contract drawn up between the debtor and any institutions who are owed money (the creditors) it is open to negotiation during the settlement process (which usually take anywhere from 45 days to 90 days to complete).
+There can be many distinct types of settlement offers put forward to unsecured creditors in a Proposal.
+But unlike most creditors, the CRA has a requirement that specific terms and rules be included in the Proposal to satisfy them.
+Otherwise, they might refuse to accept the terms of the Proposal.

-Without a provisional claim, the entire year of tax owing to the CRA in a Consumer Proposal is treated as outside the scope of the Consumer Proposal and excluded..
+Without a provisional claim, the entire year of tax owing to the CRA in a Proposal is treated as outside the scope of the Proposal and excluded.
 That amount would then be fully collectible by the CRA.
-In many cases this could result in the debtor being unable to meet the terms of their Consumer Proposal and (ultimately) the death of the proposal itself.
+In many cases this could result in the debtor being unable to meet the terms of their Proposal and (ultimately) the death of the Proposal itself.